-The Assistant Chief of Enforcement is granted settlement authority and shall follow these instructions when negotiating informal settlement agreements.
+The Assistant Chief of Enforcement is granted settlement authority unless the employer files a notice of contest.
+The Assistant Chief shall follow these instructions when negotiating informal settlement agreements.

 1. Except for egregious cases, or cases that affect other jurisdictions, The Assistant Chief of Enforcement may enter into Informal Settlement Agreements with employers prior to the employer filing a written notice of contest.